 …the next step beyond lean encompasses more than the just the manufacturing floor, it links that manufacturing floor to the entire enterprise (ERP) from the PDM (Product Data Management), MPM (Manufacturing Process Management) and the MES (Manufacturing Execution System) – the “What, How and When” of lean for a truly World Class Manufacturing.

 Improve Your Manufacturing Process Today

-If you’re ready to get started with a professional manufacturing engineering and consulting firm, contact us at Design Systems.
+If you’re ready to get started with a professional lean manufacturing consulting and engineering firm, contact us.
 After careful research using our extensive industry experience, we’ll help you uncover best practices and dynamic ways to implement WCM in your business.